wokamoto/dogmap.jp/wp-content/plugins/wp-system-health/readme.txt

 == Screenshots ==
+1. the Dashboard Widget with live performance monitoring for last approx. 2 minutes.
 1. the System Tab (with one expanded detail section)
 1. the System Tab (if your provider has massive security restrictions)
 1. the PHP Tab (all details collapsed)